A2osX/A2osX/.Docs/Command Guide.md

 The MV command moves files (and directories) from one directory of an A2osX file system to another directory on that same or a different file system.
 MV like the CP command can operate on a single file, a set files using wildcards, a directory or entire directory tree with the Recurse option (-R).
 Unlike CP, MV does not just copy files to the new destination it removes them from the source once the copy has been completed.

 If you are copying an entire directory structure using the Recurse option, MV will not only copy all the files it will create the necessary directories as well and then delete both the source files and directories.
-Be sure that your destination has sufficent space to hold the files as running out of space mid-copy could result in the directory tree you are attempting to move becoming split between the old and new location.
+Be sure that your destination has sufficient space to hold the files as running out of space mid-copy could result in the directory tree you are attempting to move becoming split between the old and new location.

 Normally MV displays each file name being moved.
 With the Quiet option (-Q), this output is suppressed.
 The Quiet option may be helpful in scripts where maintaining control of the display is important.